BattMoTeam/PyBattMo/README.md

 ## Installation

-In addition to Python, Julia needs to be installed.
-Visit the [Julia website](https://julialang.org/install/) for more information on how to install Julia.
 To install PyBattMo, use the following pip command:

 ```bash
 pip install battmo